-Sending files larger than 5 MB can pose a problem for many e-mail systems.
-The router allows you to share very large files such as PowerPoint presentations or .zip files with colleagues at another site.
-Rather than tying up their mail systems will large files, your colleagues can use FTP to easily download shared files from the wireless modem router.
+Sending files that are larger than 5 MB can pose a problem for many email systems.
+The modem router allows you to share very large files such as PowerPoint presentations or .zip files over the Internet.
+FTP can be used to easily download shared files from the modem router.

-To share files with a remote colleague:
+Sharing files with a remote colleague involves the following considerations: